 I honor veterans of war the only way in which I know how to honor: with compassion; with respect; with understanding for how they were/are used, misled, indoctrinated, coerced, wasted, hurt, abandoned; with tolerance for their beliefs and justifications; with efforts to see that their wounds, of body and of soul, are treated and healed, their suffering and sacrifice compensated.
 I never refuse requests for donations to any veterans’ organization that seeks benefits and services for veterans.
 I honor veterans, men and woman; not bands, not troops.

 If you look to my window on this day, the flag you will see hanging there will be the rainbow flag of peace.
 It hangs there in honor of every veteran of any war of any time or place.
 Indoors, I will light a candle and burn sage, recommit myself to the struggle for justice and for peace.
-Such is the only way I know in which to honor the veterans of war, military or civilian.
+Such is the only way I know in which to honor the veterans (and victims) of war, military or civilian.